software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 16
 >
 > Deploy the final versions of the backend and frontend applications to the production environment.
-Make sure that the applications work properly in the production environment.
+Make sure that both applications work properly in the production environment.

 {: .important-title }

 > Exercise 17
 >
-> Make sure that all project-related documentation, such as project description, data model documentation and Swagger documentation is up-to-date.
+> Make sure that all project-related documentation, such as project description, data model documentation, developer guide and Swagger documentation is up-to-date.

 {: .important-title }